Rice University: Athletics

-Rice plays in NCAA Division I athletics and has been a member of the American Athletic Conference since 2023.
+Rice plays in NCAA Division I athletics and has been a member of the American Conference since 2023.
 A founding member of the Southwest Conference until its dissolution in 1996, Rice was later a member of the Western Athletic Conference before joining Conference USA in 2005.
 Rice is the second-smallest school, measured by undergraduate enrollment, competing in NCAA Division I FBS football, only ahead of Tulsa.

 The Rice baseball team won the 2003 College World Series, defeating Stanford, giving Rice its only national championship in a team sport.
 The victory made Rice University the smallest school in 51 years to win a national championship at the highest collegiate level of the sport.
 The Rice baseball team has played on campus at Reckling Park since the 2000 season.
 As of 2010, the baseball team has won 14 consecutive conference championships in three different conferences: the final championship of the defunct Southwest Conference, all nine championships while a member of the Western Athletic Conference, and five more championships in its first five years as a member of Conference USA.
 Additionally, Rice's baseball team has finished third in both the 2006 and 2007 College World Series tournaments.
 Rice now has made six trips to Omaha for the CWS.
 In 2004, Rice became the first school ever to have three players selected in the first eight picks of the MLB draft when Philip Humber, Jeff Niemann, and Wade Townsend were selected third, fourth, and eighth, respectively.
 In 2007, Joe Savery was selected as the 19th overall pick.